style2paints/style2paints.github.io/README.md

 ![imgs](https://github.com/lllyasviel/style2paints/raw/master/imgs/8.jpg)

-**Tips 1:** *In this tutorial, we will not add these points because we want to see 'AI automatic coloring'.*

-**Tips 2:** *You can use ALT key to pick color anywhere in the canvas.
-This is very important.*
+**You can use ALT key to pick color anywhere in the canvas.
+This is very important.**

 You can also check the flat solid basic color (固有色)：